 The first day on the trail with the Junction on my back changed my whole perspective on backcountry travel.
 And I don’t say that lightly.
 I felt stronger and faster.
 Unlike on all previous hikes, I spent almost no time thinking about what was on my back, which freed up time and mental energy to take in my surroundings and let my mind wander freely.
 Even with minimal research and just half a day of hiking under my belt, I was totally converted.

-I began to consider other ways to customize my gear, how to save more pack weight.
+I began to consider other ways to customize my hiking gear, how to save more pack weight.
 I pondered the benefits of equipment systems and the use of packing pods and stuff sacks, even hiking poles.
 I went so far as to envision ways to adjust my winter backcountry pack list ahead of future splitboard missions.
 And as my family hiking partners can attest, I began enthusiastically (read: annoyingly) encouraging them to embrace a quasi-UL mentality, too.

 "You might just have an inner ounce counter hiding inside you, just waiting to hit the trail—and the Reddit message boards."